Saif-Haider/Mobile-App-Ws/ReadMe.md

 ## SecurityConstants
  Contains constant
 ## AuthenticationFilter
  Used to generate authentication token when user sign in
+## ErrorMessage
+ Class for returning error
+## ErrorMessages
+ Enum for different types of error messages